iric-soft/epcy/doc/basic_usage.rst

-EPCY is designed to work on several quantitative data (like genes expression), provided that this data is normalized, that is quantitative values for each genes (features) need to be comparable between each samples.  **PG: For RNA-seq data, TPM, FPKM or even counts per million reads (CPM) values would be appropriate (normalization per transcript length is not critical since we will be comparing quantities between samples, not within samples).**
+EPCY is designed to work on several quantitative data (like genes expression), provided that this data is normalized, that is quantitative values for each genes (features) need to be comparable between each samples.
+For RNA-seq data, TPM, FPKM or even counts per million reads (CPM) values would be appropriate (normalization per transcript length is not critical since we will be comparing quantities between samples, not within samples).

 To run EPCY, you need two **tabulated** files, as input: